soitgoes/Bogart-mytodoapp/README.md

 npm install bogart
 npm install mysql
 npm install nodemon //is this worth using?
-//will need setup instructions for mysql (will I need a seperate file from my main app.js?)
+//will need setup instructions for mysql

 create a folder in root called views, this should include an index page, add page, edit page, etc..